joangrigorov/uva-re-2016/Week-2/Teodor/assignment.md

 Trustworthiness of Other People.* Social Cognition, Vol. 33, No. 5, 2015, pp. 368–386
 4. Martinez, Laura.
 Falvello, Virginia.
 Aviezer, Hillel.
 Todorov, Alexander. *Contributions of facial expressions and body language to the rapid perception of dynamic emotions.* Cognition and Emotion, 2015, DOI: 10.1080/02699931.2015.1035229
+5. "How Our Brains Make Memories" Smithsonian magazine, May 2010, http://www.smithsonianmag.com/science-nature/how-our-brains-make-memories-14466850/.